-The teacher/trainers has the responsibilities of planning organising and preparation for teaching, assigning lessons, directing study activities, demonstrating skills, guiding skill practice, conducting group discussions, reviews and progressive tests and discussions, and providing diagnostic and remedial work.
-Throughout his activities the teacher has to plane, prepare, explain, question and direct.
+The teacher/trainer has the responsibilities of planning organising and preparation for teaching, assigning lessons, directing study activities, demonstrating skills, guiding skill practice, conducting group discussions, reviews and progressive tests and discussions, and providing diagnostic and remedial work.
+Throughout this activities the teacher has to plan, prepare, explain, question and give directions.